Information You Can Find in Our Guide:

 How PANDAS Is Diagnosed

 He or she must determine if the onset of compulsive behaviors coincides with those incidents using clinical diagnostic criteria.
-For example, after your child’s medical history is taken and a strep test performed, his or her behaviors must be closely observed by the physician.
+For example, after the child’s medical history is taken and a strep test performed, his or her behaviors must be closely observed by the physician.
 Obvious signs of OCD, such as facial tics, can indicate PANDAS, but only if the symptoms are acute and linked to the strep bacteria.

-If your child has no diagnosis of an illness involving the strep bacteria yet, he or she may still have PANDAS.
+If the child has no diagnosis of an illness involving the strep bacteria yet, he or she may still have PANDAS.
 The bacteria can hide in his or her body without producing symptoms.
 They are detectable using a blood test.
 The test must be performed at least a week after the OCD symptoms first occur to produce accurate results.

 How PANDAS Is Treated